avinash201199/Scam-alert/CONTRIBUTING.md

 ## Ways to contribute in this repo  👇

 1. By designing the website for this repo.
-2. Add details of new scams in respective folders which is not present in the list.
+2. Add details of new scams in respective headers which is not present in the list.
-3. If the folder is not present related to the scam type then create a new folder.
+3. If the heading of the type of scam  is not present, add the heading with the scam details
 4. By improving the structure of the repo.

 ## How to contribute